Campbell Institute

 This qualification reflects the role of highly skilled senior operators who use a broad range of hospitality skills combined with managerial skills and sound knowledge of industry to coordinate hospitality operations.
 They operate independently, have responsibility for others and make a range of operational business decisions.

+The skills in this qualification must be applied in accordance with Commonwealth and State/Territory legislation, Australian standards and industry codes of practice.
 No occupational licensing, certification or specific legislative requirements apply to this qualification at the time of publication.

 Entry Requirements